bryanarius/Brymon-Team-Builder/README.md

 # Overview

-Brymon is a full-stack Pokémon team-building application designed to let users create, configure, analyze, save, edit, and manage complete Pokémon teams.
+Brymon is a full-stack Pokémon team-building application designed to let users create, configure, analyze, save, edit, manage, and share complete Pokémon teams — and discover teams built by other trainers.

 The project was built as a portfolio application to demonstrate practical full-stack engineering using a custom backend architecture rather than relying on a full-stack framework.